 Polycotton.
 In various proportions, this mix of fibres offers superior practical performance over cotton alone.
 The 'cotton-rich' blends (that is, more than 50% cotton in the blend) offer more of the characteristics of cotton, of course.
-This is now the established norm for much school uniform, offering very good comfort for the wearer with good durability and relatively easy 'keep' (washing and ironing) for mums.
+This is now the established norm for much school uniform, offering very good comfort for the wearer with good durability and relatively easy 'keep' (washing and ironing).
 Polycotton fabric is now used for most school uniform garments worn above the waist and directly against the skin such as polos shirts, shirts and blouses and sweatshirts.
 Modern 100% polyester fabrics are more usual for pure sports applications because of the outstanding performance of the new 'wicking' technology used in their manufacture.

 Polyviscose.
 This is, in effect, a manmade equivalent of a cotton/silk mix and is used widely in school uniform trousers and skirts.
 It offers excellent performance and durability with an excellent handle but which is not heavy and hot although the mix and weight of the fibres in the fabric will affect its characteristics.
 In girls' trousers and skirts, which tend to be more tightly fashioned than boys trousers, a polyviscose fabric is often mixed with a little spandex (often identified by its trade name of 'Lycra') to give elasticity to the cloth which helps the fit of the garment.
 Boys' trouser fabric on the other hand is often coated with a stain resisting agent, such as 'Teflon', to its improve its performance in its context!